UFO reports and atomic sites: Rendelsham

 The Rendlesham Forest incident was a series of reported sightings of unexplained lights near Rendlesham Forest in Suffolk, England, in December 1980, which became linked with UFO landings.
 The events occurred just outside RAF Woodbridge, which was used at the time by the United States Air Force (USAF).
-USAF personnel, including deputy base commander Lieutenant Colonel Charles I. Halt, claimed to see things they described as a UFO. and is among the best-known reported UFO events worldwide.
+USAF personnel, including deputy base commander Lieutenant Colonel Charles I. Halt, claimed to see things they attributed to the UFO phenomenon, and the incident became one of the most well-known UFO events reported worldwide.
 It has been compared to the Roswell UFO incident in the United States and is sometimes called "Britain's Roswell".

 21st century

 In 2003, a legend spread that the 1945 Trinity atomic bomb test had brought down an alien spacecraft.

 In 2008, Robert Hastings authored UFOs & Nukes: Extraordinary Encounters at Nuclear Weapons Sites.
 Hastings adapted his book into a documentary film in 2016.

-According to former AATIP director Luis Elizondo and former U.S. Air Force personnel "UAPs have interfered and actually brought offline [some of the U.S.'] nuclear capabilities".
+According to former AATIP director Luis Elizondo and former U.S. Air Force personnel, "UAPs have interfered and actually brought offline [some of the U.S.'] nuclear capabilities".

 According to Elizondo, George Knapp and others, UFO reports interfered with other major powers' nuclear weapons systems – including putting Soviet ones online or taking control of their launch system.
-In May 2022, it was reported that in the U.S. a passed National Defense Authorization Act, proposed by U.S. Senator Kirsten Gillibrand, requested more regular information on UAP incidents "associated with military nuclear assets, including strategic nuclear weapons and nuclear-powered ships and submarines."
+In May 2022, it was reported that the U.S. passed the National Defense Authorization Act, proposed by U.S. Senator Kirsten Gillibrand, which requested more regular information on UAP incidents "associated with military nuclear assets, including strategic nuclear weapons and nuclear-powered ships and submarines."
 Two of the former Air Force personnel who claimed to have witnessed intervention in nuclear weapons systems by UFOs – Robert L. Salas and, in 2020, Robert Hastings – claimed they have additionally been abducted by aliens.
-In June 2022, it was reported that Deputy Minister of Natural Resources, John Hannaford declared that the Canadian Nuclear Safety Commission "is committed to raising the issue" of UAP "with its United States counterpart and sharing any related information going forward" due to "the shared priority for nuclear safety and security of nuclear facilities".
+In June 2022, it was reported that Deputy Minister of Natural Resources John Hannaford declared that the Canadian Nuclear Safety Commission "is committed to raising the issue" of UAP "with its United States counterpart and sharing any related information going forward" due to "the shared priority for nuclear safety and security of nuclear facilities".